jwhumphries/shiloh/exampleSite/content/about.md

 ## Inspiration

 This theme was heavily inspired by [Congo](https://github.com/jpanther/congo), an excellent Hugo theme by James Panther.
-Shiloh shares many of Congo's configuration patterns while updating the underlying CSS framework to Tailwind v4, daisyUI v5, and adding enhanced accessibility features.
+Shiloh shares many of Congo's configuration patterns while updating the underlying CSS framework to Tailwind v4, daisyUI v5, FlyonUI, and adding enhanced accessibility features.

 ## License